mjwybrow/adaptagrams/README.md

 		properties of a given starting layout.
 	      - libcola depends on libvpsc.
  *  [libavoid][libavoid]
-    	      - a cross-platform C++ library providing fast, polyline and orthogonal object-avoiding connector routing for use in interactive diagram editors.
+    	      - a library providing high-quality object-avoiding polyline and orthogonal connector routing for use in interactive diagram editors.
  *  [libtopology][libtopology]
               - a library containing extensions to libcola to support topology preserving constraint-based layout.